The Great Awokening may be catastrophic for the USA but as a cultural phenomenon it is inherently transitory

 American women have not been doing particularly well under their emancipation—their estimated lifetime prevalence of major depression is now more than 20 percent, to note one adverse mental health trend among many.
 Marriage and birth rates are falling.
 More and more women, having followed the dictates of feminism and sexual liberation, are living alone and childless.
 Amid the anxiety and bleak isolation of the COVID-19 crisis, many of them seem to have embraced Wokeness as a belief system that is almost spiritually sublime in its ambitions, and at the same time satisfyingly engages their maternal instincts to protect the weak.
 Other basic instincts may be involved as well.
 In any case it can’t be denied that women, particularly white women, have been enormously overrepresented at woke and BLM marches and protests.

 Women’s cultural influence in America isn’t going away any time soon.
 Any new culture that takes hold, or any form of cultural reversion, presumably will have to suit them.
 But a glance around the world tells us that women on the whole are very flexible when it comes to culture, provided that certain basic needs are met—needs that center largely around motherhood.
-Wokeism doesn’t meet enough of those needs.
-It is a yearning, a dance, a pose, a fling.
-It is not a recipe for real life.
+I can’t believe that Wokeism, in the long run, meets enough of those needs.
+It seems more like a yearning, a dance, a pose, a fling, than real life.

 Apart from cultural feminization and the COVID-19 crisis, two other big factors have obviously been relevant.
 One is the Internet, and social media in particular, which has boosted in an unprecedented way the potential speed and scale of social contagions.
 (I think it’s also generally accepted, if not as well studied as it should be, that women tend to transmit social contagions among themselves much more efficiently than men do.)